AniketP117/BootStrap_Project/Images/images.md

-# Images Folder
+## Images Folder

-This folder contains all the images used in this project, including assets for the landing page and sign-in page.
+This folder contains all the images used in this project, including assets for demonstrations and visual explanations.